FiXato/Plexodus-Tools/README.md

 `sort_activity_log_by_ts`           | Sort ActivityLog items by their `timestampMs` timestamp item.

 #### Examples
-Return just the activities that are marked as 'public', and have comments by a user whose displayName is "FiXato", and sort the results by the creation time of the Actvity:
+Return just the activities that are marked as 'public', and have comments by a user whose displayName is `FiXato`, and sort the results by the creation time of the Actvity:

 ```bash
 jq -L /path/to/Plexodus-Tools/ 'include "plexodus-tools"; . | isPublic | withCommentBy("FiXato") | sort_by_creation_time' combined_activities.json
 ```

-Return just the activities that have any kind of interaction with a users whose displayName is either "FiXato" or "Filip H.F.
-Slagter", have some form of media attachment, and sort the results by the last modified (updateTime) time of the Actvity:
+Return just the activities that have any kind of interaction with a users whose displayName is either `FiXato` or `Filip H.F.
+Slagter`, have some form of media attachment, and sort the results by the last modified (updateTime) time of the Actvity:

 ```bash
 jq -L /path/to/Plexodus-Tools/ 'include "plexodus-tools"; . | withInteractionWith(["FiXato", "Filip H.F.
 Slagter"]) | with_media | sort_by_last_modified' combined_activities.json
 ```

-## Export to other formats
-Some of the other tools will assist in converting the (filtered) data to other formats, such as for instance HTML, or possibly Atom of json-ld, for import into other platforms.

 ## Get all file extensions from archives